radar-archive/best-practices-boost-build-full-example/README.rst

 .. contents::

 This example shows a Boost.Build build system that attempts to illustrate the approach described in the guidelines.

-This project contains a C++ main program, a C++ library and tests, and a C++ template library and tests.
+It is a larger example with several libraries, executables, and unit tests defined.
+The structure is laid out as in the Boost.Build examples to help live next to them, have commonality.

+The full example requires Boost.Test from the Boost C++ Libraries is installed on the system.

 To build and run the tests for the example, run the following command from the root directory.

 .. code::

+   b2 documentation
-   b2
+   b2 install --prefix=tmp